 The American Staffordshire Terrier is one of the larger Terrier breeds in their group.
 Typically ranging between 17 to 19 inches tall and weighing around 50-70 lbs, its no wonder why these terriers can be a bit intimidating to those who have an intrinsic fear of them.

 The American Staffordshire Terrier dog can come in many different colors both solid or mixed, the main distinguishing characteristic of the breed will be its large, somewhat square head, with its pronounced cheek muscles that make them a potential dangerous dog breed when owned by the wrong owner.

 One nice thing about owning an Amstaff, or American Staffordshire Terrier, is that they’ll require very little care regarding grooming because their coat is very short and smooth.
-Typically, you’ll find is that just a good brushing once or twice a week is all that is needed if that that assuming that he or she is getting a lot of loving and pet downs from you on a daily basis.
+Typically, you’ll find is that just a good brushing once or twice a week is all that is needed assuming that he or she isn’t getting a lot of loving and pet downs from you on a daily basis.

 One of the most ironic thing about Amstaffs is that despite their reputation as a killer, their actually quite sweet and often display a very comical disposition in general.
-It is true that these dogs can be extremely protective but isn’t that something that any dog owner would look for when thinking about owning a pet?
+That said however, it is true that these dogs can be extremely protective but isn’t that something that any dog owner would look for when thinking about owning a pet?

 They’re also quite trainable and brilliant, particularly if you begin their training when they’re a puppy.

 If you’ve read any of our other dog breed reviews, you’ll notice that one thing we always talk about is the “why” a particular dog breed has been created.
 You see, some dog breeds were created to for protection, for hunting, and in some cases, just companionship.
 And by understanding “why” a breed was created, one can often better understand a particular dog breed’s nature.